Driver Routing and Scheduling with Synchronization Constraints: Results

 \paragraph{Impact of Different Detour Limits and Time Windows} In general, the number of intermediate stops considered and thus the computational effort depend on two main factors: the detour limit $\paramDetourLimit$ and the departure time window size $\paramTimeWindowSize$, which are closely related as described in Section~\ref{ss:modelingConcept}.
 Consequently, we jointly examine the effect of different detour limits and time window sizes.
 Table~\ref{tab:impactTWdetour} shows the average deviation from best-known solutions for different detour limits ($\paramDetourLimit [min]$) and time window sizes ($\paramTimeWindowSize [min]$).
-To evaluate the impact on the solution quality, we only consider instances solved to optimality in all settings.
+To evaluate the impact on the solution quality, we only consider 135 instances solved to optimality in all settings.
 Furthermore, we do not differentiate by instance size as the size depends on the number of arcs, which differ with time window width and detour limit.
 The results in Table~\ref{tab:impactTWdetour} demonstrate that the configuration providing the largest degree of freedom (i.e., $\paramTimeWindowSize = 30$ minutes and $\paramDetourLimit = 30$ minutes) yields the best results.
+This degree of freedom reduces the total driver count by 6 compared to a rather restricted setting with $\paramTimeWindowSize = 10$~minutes and $\paramDetourLimit = 5$~minutes.
 Note that the impact of the time window size~$\paramTimeWindowSize$ is higher than the impact of the detour limit~$\paramDetourLimit$.
 Specifically, if the time window is sufficiently large, the detour limit can be set to a small value without any loss in solution quality.
 A higher detour limit can only achieve better results for narrow time windows.
 However, higher detour limits and wider time windows come at the expense of higher computational times.
 Increasing the time window size~$\paramTimeWindowSize$ from 10~minutes to 30~minutes increases the computational effort by more than a factor 100 on average.
 The impact of the detour limit on computational times is lower.
-A change of the detour limit~$\paramDetourLimit$ from 5~minutes to 30~minutes yields a computational time increase of less than factor 10.
+A change of the detour limit~$\paramDetourLimit$ from 5~minutes to 30~minutes yields a computational time increase of less than factor~10.
 Consequently, a setting that balances solution quality and computational times (e.g., $\paramTimeWindowSize = 10$~minutes and $\paramDetourLimit = 5$~minutes) should be chosen for practical applications.
 Note that large time windows are generally unfavorable in practice because, in addition to driver routing and scheduling, many other planning problems, e.g., bus assignments, depend on the target departure times.

 \paragraph{Impact of Different Time Discretization Levels}